adithya2102/adithya2102/README.md

 - 👋 Hi, I’m @adithya2102
 - 👀 I’m interested in coding
-- 🌱 I’m currently in 11th
+- 🌱 I’m currently doing mechanical engineering
 - 💞️ I’m looking to collaborate on ...
-- 📫 you can reach me out through Instagram __.r._adi_
+- 📫 you can reach me out through Instagram ad1thya_._

 <!---
 adithya2102/adithya2102 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.